 Take care on the go.
 Stash a travel-size bottle of lotion in your purse and car.
 That way you’re always prepared to moisturize and offset flakes if you flare up while you’re out and about.

 Forgive yourself.
-Psoriasis makes it hard to be your best self all the time.
+Psoriasis and psoriatic arthritis can make it hard to be your best self all the time.
 Be patient with yourself throughout the process.
 It may take a long time to accept this disease and love your body no matter what.